ffloof/TurkishDraughts/README.md

 ## How To Use

-Pretty straightfoward either `go build` or `go run main.go`, though because the graphics library uses a glfw backend you may need to install a C compiler.
+Pretty straightfoward either `go build -ldflags -H=windowsgui` or `go run main.go`, though because the graphics library uses a glfw backend you may need to install a C compiler.

 ![](docs/preview.jpg)